Gozke/RayTracers/README.md

 # RayTracers
-This repository stores the RayTracers I thinker with,
+This repository stores the RayTracers I tinker with..